Canterbury Village of Lake Orion, Michigan

 In addition to candy, it is not uncommon to find a fudge shop in Canterbury Village at any given time.
 Perhaps the most well-known of them was Sweet Lane Fudge Factory, which made their many flavors of fudge right there in the store each day as well as serving ice cream straight from the local Cook's Dairy Farm.

-As of 2014, come visit the Yates Cider Mill shop located in Canterbury Village.
-While it sure can't beat going to the real mill, this Yates store serves the same apple cider and delicious donuts that you're used to.
+Nowadays come visit the Yates Cider Mill shop located in Canterbury Village.
+While it may not beat going to the mill in Rochester, this Yates store serves the same apple cider and delicious donuts that you're used to.
 In addition, they also sell candy and souvenir items such as postcards.

 Need some "real" food after all that sugar?

-Alternately, if able, take a seat in the King's Court Castle Grille for fine dining in an elegant environment.
+Alternatively, if able, take a seat in the King's Court Castle Grille for fine dining in an elegant environment.
 Yes, you're in the castle!
-A two-piece chicken dinner is available for $12.99 for part of the year.
+Traditional chicken dinner specials are available here during certain times of the year.

 Weekend events are what keep Canterbury Village a local attraction as opposed to simply a shopping center.
-Regular Mom 2 Mom sales, antique expos, handmade shopping events, and more are held on the grounds.
+Craft sales, antique expos, Mom 2 Mom shopping weekends, car shows, and more have been regularly held on the grounds over the decades.

 Many holidays, such as Thanksgiving and Easter, inspire formal dinner in the King's Court Castle.
-During Christmastime itself, "breakfast with Santa" can be attended on Sundays in December.
-And special "adult only" events even pop up now and then, such as a New Year's Even bash to kick off each year.
+During Christmastime itself "breakfast with Santa" can be attended on Sundays in December.
+And special "adult only" events even pop up now and then, such as a New Year's Eve bash or a murder mystery dinner party.